My daughter, Allie, called going to Liverpool my pilgrimage. Maybe it was.

 Lennon and McCartney lived in these homes even after their initial success.
 Cynthia and Julian Lennon stayed with Aunt Mimi while Lennon toured.
-McCartney’s dad used to serve tea and cookies to girls who camped outside, waiting for a glimpse of his son.
+McCartney’s dad used to serve tea and cookies to the girls camped outside, waiting for a glimpse of his son.

-Seeing the Beatles’ neighborhoods, homes, schools, churches, halls and clubs reinforced how astounding their journey was.
+Seeing the Beatles’ neighborhoods, homes, schools, churches, halls, and clubs reinforced how astounding their journey was.

 They were teenagers, skipping school and playing cheap guitars, driven by their undefined vision to be rock ‘n’ roll stars.